 where

 We denote

 and then $\Delta R_k = \sum_{l=1}^{M} {\Delta r}^{(l)}_k$, which can be factorized and calculated by each \textit{DO}.

-Hence ${\Delta r}^{(l)}_k\ (k=0,\cdots,n)$ are also quantitis to be calculated for each \textit{DO}.
-Note that if the \textit{Evaluator} use $P_k$ in Eq .\eqref{equ:pk2} to perform the coordinate descent algorithm in \eqref{equ:cd}, it is straightforward to see that the \textit{Evaluator} will finally derive $\widehat{w}_k$ instead of $w_k$.
+Hence ${\Delta r}^{(l)}_k\ (k=0,\cdots,n)$ are also quantities to be calculated for each \textit{DO}.
+Note that if the \textit{Evaluator} uses $P_k$ in Eq .\eqref{equ:pk2} to perform the coordinate descent algorithm in \eqref{equ:cd}, it is straightforward to see that the \textit{Evaluator} will finally derive $\widehat{w}_k$ instead of $w_k$.
 This is one of our objectives to protect model weights.